The rider's job is to do the following:

 5. Bike riders do not have to carry identification.

 6. At night, the bike must use a white light in front that is visible from 500 feet away, and have a red reflector (if not a light) on the rear.

 7. Bike riders under 16 years of age are required to wear a helmet.

 8. Bike riders may carry loads as long as one hand is always on the handlebars and full control of the bike is maintained at all times.
 This does not apply to passengers, unless the bike is specifically made for more than one person.

 These guidelines are taken from the Oregon Revised Statutes (ORS).
 Created by Portland Copwatch

 COWs takes riding safety seriously.
 We wish everyone followed their responsibilities on a bike.
 Sometime the group can help riders become safe riders and sometimes we cannot.
 Unsafe riders increase the risk to everyone they ride with.
 Unsafe riders will diminish the enjoyment of the group ride.
 Also, unsafe riders reflect poorly on bike riders in general and the COWs specifically.

-Specifically, the Ride Leader will tell the offending rider that they are receiving an official safety warning.
+Specifically, the Ride Leader will ask the offending rider to quit the unsafe behavior.
+If they do not, the Ride Leader will tell the President or Board Member of the infraction.
+The offending member should receive a reminder of their duties as a club rider.
 Two warnings from two separate Ride Leaders, and the rider will receive an email asking them to leave the club.
-Harsh.
-We hope it never happens.
+Harsh, but necessary.